eagleusb/stone-repeater/README.en.txt

 	If the ``<xhost>'' are used, only machines ``<xhost>'' can connect to the program.

-	If the ``<xhost>/<mask>'' are used, only machines on specified networks are permitted to connect to the program.
+	Extentions can be added to the ``<xhost>'' like ``<xhost>/<ex>,<ex>...''.  <ex> is:

+	<m>	You can designate the length of prefix bits of the
+		netmask, so that only machines on specified.
 In the case of class C network 192.168.1.0, for example, use ``192.168.1.0/24''.

+	v4	<xhost> is resolved as the IP address.

+	v6	<xhost> is resolved as the IPv6 address.

+	p<m>	the data repeated by the program are dumped, only if it was connected by the machines specified by <xhost>.  <m>
+		is the dump mode, equivalent to the number of ``-p'' options.

 	Use ``!'' instead of ``<xhost>'', to deny machines by following ``<xhost>''.